-In 2010, we began investing in studies into reducing and reversing the effects of spinal cord injuries.
-Almost a decade later, we have funded $1.575 million in SCI research.
+In 2010, we began investing in studies into reducing and reversing the effects of Spinal Cord Injuries (SCI).
+Over a decade later, we have funded $1.75 million in SCI research.
 The discipline has made incredible progress, and leading scientists are hopeful about the prospect of finding a cure in the near future.

-Most people understand a SCI to mean simply the loss of sensation or of the ability to walk, but for the majority of victims of spinal cord injury, the implications extend much further.
+Most people understand a SCI to mean simply the loss of sensation or the ability to walk.
+But, for the majority of victims of Spinal Cord Injury, the implications extend much further.
 The spinal cord is indispensable to the regulation of the most important bodily functions including heart rate, sexual function, breathing, temperature, and bladder and bowel control – which means that some or all of these functions are often lost when it is damaged, depending on the injury.

-Spinal cord injury can happen to anyone at any time, and the dramatic consequences mean that it completely changes the lives of those affected, with outcomes for people in the developing world especially stark and often fatal.
-In spite of this, SCI research is staggeringly underfunded, with perceptions of the condition as ‘incurable’ and ‘not life threatening’ leaving it side-lined in the medical research community.
+SCI can happen to anyone at any time, and the dramatic consequences mean that it completely changes the lives of those affected, with outcomes for people in the developing world especially stark and often fatal.
+In spite of this, SCI research is staggeringly underfunded, with perceptions of the condition as ‘incurable’ and ‘not life-threatening’ leaving it side-lined in the medical research community.

 The Big Idea – Christopher & Dana Reeve Foundation and University of Louisville

-Transcutaneous Electrical Spinal Stimulation for Lower urinary tract functional Augmentation (TESSLA) – Dr. Reggie Edgerton and UCLA
+Transcutaneous Electrical Spinal Stimulation – Dr. Reggie Edgerton and UCLA

 In 2016, we fulfilled our $1 million commitment to Dr. Reggie Edgerton’s lab at the University of California, Los Angeles.
 Thanks to our funding, in conjunction with the funding of only two other foundations, the lab was able to develop a groundbreaking treatment known as epidural stimulation, which completely redefined the future of the SCI research field.